Joe Bisenius: Professional career

+Philadelphia Phillies

 2004–2005

-Bisenius began his career as a starter at short-season A-level Batavia, going 0–1 with a 1.43 earned run average (ERA) in 11 starts.
-The next season at Lakewood, Bisenius was converted to a reliever, posting a 6–4 record in 40 games, striking out 56 batters in 64 1/3 innings.
+Bisenius began his career as a starter at Low–A Batavia, going 0–1 with a 1.43 earned run average (ERA) in 11 starts.
+The next season with the Single–A Lakewood BlueClaws, Bisenius was converted to a reliever, posting a 6–4 record in 40 games, striking out 56 batters in 64 1/3 innings.

 2006–2007

-Bisenius earned a promotion to high-A Clearwater for the 2006 season, where he pitched his way to a 4–1 record with a 1.93 ERA.
-He also struck out 62 batters, this time in only half a season before his promotion to AA Reading.
+Bisenius earned a promotion to the High-A Clearwater Threshers for the 2006 season, where he pitched his way to a 4–1 record with a 1.93 ERA.
+He also struck out 62 batters, this time in only half a season before his promotion to the Double–A Reading Phillies.
 He posted a 4–2 record for the new team, pitching 23 1/3 innings and striking out 33 batters.
 In 2007, Bisenius made the Phillies' Opening Day roster, and made his Major League debut in a relief appearance on April 5, 2007.
 However, he returned to the minors, only to post a 3–4 record, struggling to a 5.48 ERA.

 2008

 Due to his pitching problems in the previous season, Bisenius started 2008 at Reading.
-After pitching to a 3.62 ERA, though with a losing record, he was promoted to AAA Lehigh Valley.
+After pitching to a 3.62 ERA, though with a losing record, he was promoted to the Triple–A Lehigh Valley IronPigs.
 He posted an 0–1 record and an 11.81 ERA in 4 appearances, but was recalled to the majors on July 13, 2008, replacing R. J. Swindle.
 Bisenius became a roster victim when the Phillies acquired Joe Blanton from the Oakland Athletics, as he was optioned back to Lehigh Valley without pitching in a game.

-2010

-On May 7, 2010, he signed a minor league deal with the Washington Nationals, and was assigned to their team in Potomac.

-Bisenus was called up to the Nationals in September 2010 and pitched five games in relief.

-2011

-On April 14, 2011, he signed a minor league contract with the Chicago White Sox.
-He split the season between the AA Birmingham Barons and AAA Charlotte Knights.

-2012

-For the 2012 season, Bisenius signed with the Saraperos de Saltillo in the Triple-A Mexican League.

-2013

-On June 20, 2013, he signed with the Atlanta Braves.
-He pitched for Triple A Gwinnett Braves.

-2014

-In 2014, Bisenius played for the Lincoln Saltdogs of the American Association of Independent Professional Baseball.
+2009

+In 2009, Bisenius did not appear in the major leagues, and instead split the season between the rookie–level Gulf Coast League Phillies, High–A Clearwater, Double–A Reading, and Triple–A Lehigh Valley.
+In 20 combined appearances, he accumulated an 8.10 ERA with 37 strikeouts across 26 2/3 innings of work.

+On March 29, 2010, Bisenius was released by the Phillies organization.

+Washington Nationals

+On May 7, 2010, Bisenius signed a minor league contract with the Washington Nationals organization.
+He split time between the High–A Potomac Nationals, Double–A Harrisburg Senators, and Triple–A Syracuse Nationals, logging a cumulative 3.05 ERA in 34 appearances.
+On September 7, the Nationals selected Bisenius' contract, adding him to the major league roster.
+In five appearances for Washington, he allowed six runs (five earned) on six hits and six walks with five strikeouts across 4 2/3 innings of work.
+Following the season on November 11, Bisenius was removed from the 40-man roster and sent outright to Triple–A. However, Bisenius rejected the assignment and instead elected free agency.

+On December 20, 2010, Bisenius re–signed with the Nationals on a new minor league contract that included an invitation to spring training.
+Prior to the season on March 31, 2011, he was released by the Nationals organization.